Do you want to know how to work with Section 8?

 There are so many inspections that need to be done by the section 8 inspectors.
 Some of them do 20 a day and they don’t have time to keep coming back to the same property over and over.

-If your house is ready, even if it’s just 90% ready, they’re going to see that you are trying to work with them.
+If your house is ready, they will see that you are trying to work with them.

-The main thing that offends a lot of the inspectors is when they really feel like you don’t care about working with them, and you treat them like they’re an unimportant piece of the puzzle.
+The main thing that offends a lot of the inspectors is when they really feel like you don’t care about working with them.
+That makes them feel like they’re an unimportant piece of the puzzle.

 Again, it’s going back to building a relationship.
 If you don’t care about their part of the puzzle, they’re not as likely to care about your a part of the puzzle when it comes down to it.